chathoth/url-redirect-check/README.md

 - Modify the `DOMAIN_NAME` variable in the Jenkinsfile to specify the domain to check redirects against.
 - Update paths and file names in the Jenkinsfile and Python script as needed based on your project structure.

----

-Feel free to customize this README with additional details or instructions specific to your project requirements!